 Ready for the Future

-In 2020 we launched a new strategy that marked a turning moment in the company's strategic direction, a change of course to transform Ferrovial into a more agile, more profitable and better positioned organization to face global challenges, such as climate change and urban congestion, and a pioneer of smarter and sustainable mobility that can offer solutions to society.
+We launched a new strategy that marked a turning moment in the company's strategic direction, a change of course to transform Ferrovial into a more agile, more profitable and better positioned organization to face global challenges, such as climate change and urban congestion, and a pioneer of smarter and sustainable infrastructure that can offer solutions to society.